zkpservices/zkpservices/contracts/README.md

 # ZKPServicesCore

+Please consult our protocol [overview](https://zkp.services/overview) as well as the other guides on our site and in this repository for a high level overview of this smart contract and its purpose.
+For a deeper technical overview, please consult our protocol [blueprint](https://zkp.services/blueprint).

 ## Overview
-ZKPServicesCore is a robust smart contract built on the Ethereum platform, written in Solidity ^0.8.7.
+`ZKPServicesCore` is a robust smart contract built on the Ethereum platform, written in Solidity ^0.8.7.
 The contract serves as an advanced data management system leveraging cryptographic proofs and two-factor authentication mechanisms.
 It blends the power of decentralized platforms with RSA and AES encryption techniques, providing a secure medium to request, update, and validate obfuscated data.

 ## Features
 ### 1. Token System (the tokenomics aspect is just implemented for testing to demonstrate token utility):